Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/Meeting with Dan Milroy.md

 Step 1:
 - represent resource graph with NN
 Step 2:
-- See if NN represents output as compared to regular fluxion
+- See if NN represents output as compared to regular Fluxion
 	- What is acceptable, what is not